DTUSoftware/RoboRally-F22/README.md

 Used to purchase upgrade cards for the robots.

 #### Conveyor Belt
+Active at end of register, moves robot or turns robot

 #### Push Panel
+Robot ends register number on push panel with given number gets pushed

 #### Gear
 Starting positions for robots, and turns around on each round.

 #### Board Laser
+End of register shoots robot in their path

 #### Pit
+Fall off the map, reboot

 #### Energy Space
+Grab energy cube, ends on fifth register also gets one.

 #### Wall
+Blocks laser and robots

 #### Checkpoint
+Use to win the game

 #### Racing Course
 A collection of Checkpoints, ended with a Goal.